Big White Fog: Production

 An original production of the Federal Theatre Project, Big White Fog was presented April 7–May 30, 1938.
 The production was directed by Kay Ewing, with settings by Hal Kopel.

 In 1940 Ward joined Langston Hughes, Paul Robeson, Theodore Browne, Richard Wright and Alain Locke to form the Negro Playwrights Company in New York.
 Their first production was a revival of Big White Fog at the Lincoln Theatre in Harlem.
 Directed by Powell Lindsay with settings by Perry Watkins, the play opened October 22, 1940, and ran 64 performances.
 The cast included Canada Lee, Hilda Offley, Frank Silvera and Lionel Monagas.

 The script for Big White Fog was first published in 1974 in Black Theater USA.

 The play received its European premiere at the Almeida Theatre in London on May 11, 2007, directed by Michael Attenborough.

-Around the time of Almeida Theatre's European premiere of the play, they commissioned their resident playwright Roy Williams to write Out of the Fog, a modern look and comparison of contemporary blacks in England versus those in the 1920s in Chicago.
+Around the time of the Almeida Theatre's European premiere of the play, they commissioned their resident playwright Roy Williams to write Out of the Fog, a modern look and comparison of contemporary blacks in England versus those in the 1920s in Chicago.